Vinfall/vndb/README.md

 ## Usage

-Tested with Python 3.12 & R 4.4 on Void Linux.
+Tested with Python 3.13 & R 4.4 on GNU/Linux.

 ### Easy way